What do you do if you are hit by the running bug and there isn’t a sports complex or running tracks nearby?

 The place also offers non-joggers a place to enjoy other activities, including kite flying, model car racing and even model planes enthusiasts.
 Oh, did I mention soccer teams as well?

-I am amazed at how a small empty field can become a centrepiece for a community’s activities and transform into a little piece of haven for residents.
+It’s amazing!
+How a small empty field can become a centrepiece for a community’s activities.
+A little piece of heaven for residents.
 And it’s all free!

 My jogging route

 First,a brisk walk from Sengkang across TPE to Punggol and by the time I arrive at the field, I’ve already had a nice warm up.

 And I start jogging and would do about 6 to 8 rounds.
 Starting slow and then picking up speed as my body starts getting used to the exertion.